argonautproject/scheduling/pages/index.md

 <!-- end TOC -->

-source pages/\_include/{{page.md_filename}}.md  file

 ## Introduction

-The [Argonaut](http://argonautwiki.hl7.org/) Scheduling Project(#.html) is a vendor agnostic specification providing FHIR RESTful APIs and guidance for access to and booking of appointments for patients by both patient and practitioner end users.
+The [Argonaut](http://argonautwiki.hl7.org/) Scheduling Project is a vendor agnostic specification providing FHIR RESTful APIs and guidance for access to and booking of appointments for patients by both patient and practitioner end users.
 This specification is based on [FHIR Version 3.0.1]({{site.data.fhir.path}}) and specifically the [Scheduling and Appointment resources]({{site.data.fhir.path}}/administration-module.html#sched).

-These requirements were developed and defined by the [Argonaut](http://argonautwiki.hl7.org) pilot implementations.
+These requirements were developed and defined by the Argonaut pilot implementations and through the HL7 Connectathons.

 ## Scope